Dipanshuprasad/Smartstreetlight/README.md

 # Smartstreetlight
-all the final codes please push here
+All the final codes please push here
+Even when you complete a segment push it here, this is done to keep backup of data.